Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 So yes, the definitions can get a bit messy at times!

-Labelling something ‘eco-friendly’ doesn’t mean that it’s sustainable.
+A fancy custom label that says ‘eco-friendly’ doesn’t mean that it’s sustainable.
 Similarly, labelling something as sustainable doesn’t mean that it’s ethical.

 But here's what's most important if your brand is considering a change:

-Do you own research.
+Do your own research.

 Definitions aren’t always black and white.
-It pays to ask your packaging manufacturer a number of questions.
+It pays to ask your packaging manufacturer a number of questions

 The Sustainable Packaging Coalition is a great resource.
 Here, you can see the certifications of certain brands and products.
 It's also a great way to further your knowledge of recyclable packaging in general.